opendp/opendp/docs/source/contributing/plugins/index.rst

-Because Differential Privacy is a wide and expanding field, we can't implement every mechanism for every user, but users can provide their own code through these methods:
+Because Differential Privacy is a wide and expanding field, we can't implement every mechanism for every user, but contributors can provide their own code through these methods:

 Domains
     :py:func:`user_domain <opendp.domains.user_domain>`